sbnoemi/notorhot/README.rst

 Documentation
 =============

 Documentation can be built using `Sphinx <http://sphinx-doc.org/>`_.
-Please note that there is a bug in Sphinx Autodoc in v1.1 that prevents members of some classes (notably, :class:`~notorhot.contrib.write_in.AbstractFieldTracker`) from being displayed in the documentation.
+Please note that there is a bug in Sphinx Autodoc in v1.1 that prevents members of some classes (notably, ``notorhot.contrib.write_in.AbstractFieldTracker``) from being displayed in the documentation.
 This bug appears to be fixed in Sphinx v1.2, but as of this writing, Sphinx v1.2 is still in beta.